brontosaurusrex/brontosaurusrex.github.io/_posts/2017-05-23-supersecret-mining-experiment.md

 ---
 ![amazonTest.png]({{site.baseurl}}/media/amazonTest.png)

 This is what it is, a test.
-This 5 instances should probably mine about 1 cent per few hours or so.
+This 5 instances should probably mine about 1 cent per few hours or so (So if 720 hours is actually 144 hours for 5 instances, that would bring in whoooppping 48 cents per month?).
 Hashing speed of some usefull rig should probably be in TERA hashes per second?

 [Antminer.](https://www.bitmain.com/)